top of page

 Avoid smoking indoors, as it significantly increases the risk of lung cancer from radon exposure.

-For more information and resources, visit the CARST website or contact your state radon office.
+For more information and resources, visit the CARST.ca or CNRPP.ca websites.

 bottom of page